obdev/WebYep/README.md

 7. I have kept the gallery construction the same, but it now uses a none table method ()although I need to create a quick tutorial for everyone to understand how to use it).
 8. The init-code has been tweaked and as well!!
 As well as the init code, we now have a new session code snippet which is added to the body tag
 9. 'Date controled' WebYep loops have had to be rewritten, and again I need to post a tutorial with new updated code
-10. There is a Rapidweaver plugin that's been re-written by William Woodgate, and he will launch the minute WebYep 2 is live on Github!
+10. There is a Rapidweaver plugin that's been re-written by William Woodgate, and he will launch the minute WebYep 2 is live on Github! but in the meantime you can read all about his stacks here: https://forums.obdev.at/viewtopic.php?f=6&t=11171